 For individuals, the practices are simple.

-The good news is that in most of the cases, some big security organizations stand between the consumer and the hacker, but still, there are preventative measures you should take to protect your data.
+The good news is that in most of the cases, some big security organizations stand between the consumer and the hacker, but still, there are preventative measures you should take to protect your data from cyber security threats or cybersecurity threats and vulnerabilities.

 - Password hygiene: Big organizations cannot protect us against phishing or password hacks; it’s our duty to make it difficult for anyone to guess or hack.